The tautological rings of the moduli spaces of stable maps: Stable Maps to flags

 \subsubsection{No marked points.}

 To begin, we consider the case of no marked points.
 We let $SL_2$ act on $\c^2$ in the usual way.
 In turn, we obtain an action on the scheme of morphisms $\mor$: Since each morphism is finite onto its image, it is easy to derive that the action has finite stabilizers.
-It is known that the $PSL_2$ quotient of $\mor$ equals $M_{0,0}(X, d)$ and since the center in $SL_2$ acts trivially, we see that the space of $SL_2$ orbits of $\mor$ is the topological space underlying $M_{0,0}(X,d)$.
+The $PSL_2$ quotient of $\mor$ equals the coarse space $M_{0,0}(X, d)$ and since the center in $SL_2$ acts trivially, we see that the space of $SL_2$ orbits of $\mor$ is the topological space underlying $M_{0,0}(X,d)$.
 A well known result, which is proved for example in \cite {Br}, gives an isomorphism between the cohomology of the orbit space and the equivariant cohomology.
-In our case, this translates into an isomorphism: Even more, the right hand side can be given a Hodge structure using simplicial schemes \cite {D}, which, by functoriality is compatible with the structure on the left hand side.
+In our case, this translates into an isomorphism: Even more, the right hand side can be given a Hodge structure using simplicial schemes \cite {D}, Chapter $6$, which, by functoriality is compatible with the structure on the left hand side.

 We now move the discussion to the algebraic category.
-It is easy to see using the numerical criterion of stability that the action of $SL_2$ on $\text {Mor}_d(\p^1, \p^N)\hookrightarrow \p^{Nd+N+d}$ has only stable points.
-The same statement then holds for $\mor$ using the Plucker embedding.
+It is easy to see using the numerical criterion of stability that the action of $SL_2$ on has only stable points.
+Indeed, fixing a $1$-parameter subgroup $\lambda(t)=\text{diag}(t^{a}, t^{-a})$, and letting be the components of a degree $d$ morphism, we need to show This is clear since $f_0, \ldots, f_N$ have no common roots.
+The same statement then holds for $\mor$ using the Pl\"ucker embedding.
 In turn, this implies the existence of a geometric quotient $\mor/SL_2$.
-This quotient can be identified with $M_{0,0}(X, d)$, since both schemes solve the same moduli problem (see also the similar argument in \cite {chow}).
+This quotient can be identified with $M_{0,0}(X, d)$.
+Indeed, the natural map is $SL_2$-invariant, so we obtain a morphism $\text{Mor}(\mathbb P^1, X)/SL_2\to M_{0,0}(X, d)$ which is bijective on points.
+Since $M_{0,0}(X, d)$ is normal \cite{FP}, the above is an isomorphism.

 We will make use of the isomorphism \cite {EG}: In the topological category, we compute equivariant cohomology taking for $W$ the contractible space $ESL_2$.
 In the algebraic case, we let $W=W_k$ be any a smooth open subvariety of an affine $SL_2$-space, which has large codimension compared to $k$ and which has a free $SL_2$ action (cf. \cite {EG}, see also the previous section).